77zv/economicnewsbot-acme/README.md

 - `/delete-schedule` - Delete a specific schedule
 - `/delete-all-schedules` - Remove all schedules (with confirmation)

+### Work-in-Progress Commands (Development mode only)
+- `/ai-analysis` - Generate a comprehensive AI-powered forex market analysis for today (in French)

+> **Note:** In development mode (`NODE_ENV=development`), ONLY WIP commands are loaded.
+Public and admin commands are skipped to keep testing focused.
+In production, only public and admin commands are loaded.

 ### Command Options
 - `market` - Forex, Crypto, Energy, Metal
 - `currency` - USD, EUR, GBP, JPY, etc.